Finance for Africa

 Mark has a PhD from the University of Edinburgh funded by the Royal Society, an MSc in Psychiatric Research from King’s College, London, and an MA (Hons) in Psychology from the University of St Andrews.
-He started as Methodology Teaching Coordinator at the University of Edinburgh in 2014 before taking a 6 month break from academia working as a statistician in the Civil Service.
+He started as a Methodology Teaching Coordinator at the University of Edinburgh in 2014 before taking a 6-month break from academia working as a statistician in the Civil Service.
 He started as an Assistant Professor at Richmond in January 2016 and delivers courses in Research Methods, Cognitive Neuroscience, Clinical Psychology, Psychopathology, Personality, Biological Basis of Behaviour and Health Psychology.

 In September 2017 he took up a role as the Psychology Department Research Centre Coordinator.
 He organises Research Assistants and works with Lab Manager to advance the Psychology Department research aims.
 His two research streams focus on changes in short-term memory with age, and factors affecting high-level triathlon performance.

 Mark’s Professors Without Borders course was titled Am I wrong?
 Decision Making Processes and Real-World Applications and focused on improving our decision making by using statistical and psychological theory.
 Students developed an understanding of the basic methodology behind research design, and the biological bases that lead the psychological processes we carry out every day.
 Exercises involved learning how to ask questions in order to get the valid, reliable answers you need, and then learning how to impartially analyse the data you have collected.

 Clinical Public Health